AstroKriel/Mandelbulb/README.md

 ## Gallery

-Check out the `gallery/` folder for high-resolution renders and animations.
+Look in the `gallery/` folder for high-resolution renders and animations.

 ## License